 - We are also excited to conclude the semester with a festival, The Rights of Spring, which will run April 22 to May 2.
 This festival will include live streamed online events, recorded video presentations, and, if circumstances allow, in-person, socially distanced performances.

-- We will announce performance details as the Spring semester nears, so please check our Season page.
+- We will announce performance details as the Spring semester progresses, so please check our Season page frequently.

 How can I participate in an event?

 - While some events are already cast, we will be holding auditions for a number of them.
 Please visit our Auditions page regularly as the spring semester nears for information.

 - Yes!
 We are excited to share our work with the community!
 Information and registration is already available for some events, and as we schedule others, more information will be posted on our Season page.

 I miss our Department community.
 How do I stay in touch?